 About Abbeyfield South Downs

-Learn more about us and our Supported Living houses in East Sussex and Kent.
+Learn more about us and our Sheltered Living houses in East Sussex and Kent.

 At Abbeyfield South Downs we offer a peaceful, friendly atmosphere in six sheltered houses for older people.
 Our mission is all about making life a little easier for our tenants, while helping to combat loneliness among older people.